-Excellent source for engineering and property data for many metals.
+Excellent source for engineering and property data for many metals and non-metallic materials.

 Compilation of critically evaluated materials science data, from thermodynamics to physical properties.

 SpringerMaterials is based on the Landolt-Börnstein New Series, the unique, fully evaluated data collection in all areas of physical sciences and engineering.
 SpringerMaterials also comprises the Dortmund Data Bank Software & Separation Technology, a Database on Thermophysical Properties and the Linus Pauling Files, a Database on Inorganic Solid Phases and chemical safety data.
 SpingerMaterials is expanded and updated on a quarterly basis and offers advanced search & navigation functionalities.

 This tool aids in locating quality data sets across a variety of disciplines.

 The Data Citation Index on the Web of Science™ platform provides a single point of access to quality research data from repositories across disciplines and around the world.
 Through linked content and summary information, this data is displayed within the broader context of the scholarly research, enabling users to gain perspective that is lost when data sets or repositories are viewed in isolation.
 These connections allow researchers to efficiently access an array of data across subjects and regions, providing a comprehensive picture of research output, to maximize research efforts and accurately assess importance.